lisaloudness/Blas/README.md

 - Code Institute's Task Manager project walkthrough.
 Used to create the search function [Code Institute](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/08-SearchingWithinTheDatabase/01-text_index_searching/app.py#L28)
 - The Flask documentation was referred to throughout the project [Flask documentation](https://flask.palletsprojects.com/en/3.0.x/)
 - The Materialize documentation was used to create the various components.
-- I also used Slack to view other students work in the project-milestone-3 and peer-code-review channels
+- Slack was used to view other students work in the project-milestone-3 and peer-code-review channels.

 ### Content